EPCCed/eidf-docs/docs/services/s3/tutorial.md

 aws s3 cp s3://<project-name>:mybucket/lothian/edinburgh/unis.csv . --no-sign-request
 ```

-The AWS CLI will raise an error about the bucket name:
+The AWS CLI will raise an error as it interprets `<project-name>:<bucket-name>` as a bucket name, having no knowledge of the concept of tenancies:

 ```text
 fatal error: Parameter validation failed: